 - Visa (if required)

-The 2020 Garden and Art Tour Japan selection of gardens and art installations
+The 2021 Garden and Art Tour Japan selection of gardens and art galleries

 - Hamarikyu Garden - with the quiet tea house in the middle of the city

 - Nezu Museum - Japanese and East-Asian pre-modern art and fabulous gardens

 - Ota Memorial Museum of Art - Traditional ukiyo-e wood-block prints

 - Omiya Bonsai Art Museum

 - Hakone Open-Air Museum - Amazing garden and sculptures

 - Narukawa Art Museum - Modern-day Japanese paintings

 - Kenrokuen Garden - 17th century castle garden

 - 21st Century Museum of Contemporary Art - Inspiring site-specific art